networktocode/ntc-templates/README.md

 This project provides a large collection of TextFSM Templates (text parsers) for a variety of Networking Vendors.
 In addition to the templates, there is a function that will convert the CLI output into a CliTable object; the resulting text table is converted into a list of dictionaries mapping the column headers with each row in the table.

+> As of v2.0.0, this project uses [Poetry](https://python-poetry.org/) for packaging and distribution.
+In order to use poetry, the `templates` directory has been moved to `ntc_templates/templates`

 Installation and Usage
 ----------------------
-The project can be installed using either Git or PyPI; if you would like to use the templates outside of this project, then Git is the recommended approach.
+The project can be installed using either Git + Poetry or PyPI.

 #### Git